aws/aws-connected-device-framework/source/docs/deployment.md

 ### Deploying

-After all the artifacts are bundled, you can now deploy cdf core services either as **single** cloudformation stack or **multiple** cloudformation stack (one stack per micro-service).
+After all the artifacts are bundled, you can now deploy cdf core modules either as **single** cloudformation stack or **multiple** cloudformation stack (one stack per micro-service).

-**Note:** If application configuration project location is not provided as a parameter, all cdf services will be deployed.
+**Note:** If application configuration project location is not provided as a parameter, all cdf modules will be deployed.

 #### Deploying CDF core modules in single stack (with nested children stacks) mode